People

 Alongside her degree, Katharina researches strategic and ethical implications of the employment of AI in space as a research assistant at the Oxford Internet Institute, participating in the ‘Ethical Principles for the Use of AI for National Security and Defence’ project funded by the UK Defence Science and Technology Laboratory.
 Additionally, as a fellow at the Oxford China Policy Lab, she investigates the implications of quantum technologies and the fusion of AI and quantum technologies for the Sino-American tech race.
 Finally, Katharina also works for a geopolitical and macroeconomic advisory, where she applies her work at the intersection of emerging technologies and security and also covers European politics and macroeconomics.

 Prior to joining the DPIR, Katharina completed a BA in Philosophy and Economics at LMU Munich as the top of her cohort and the highest-ranked philosophy student at the university.
-This included a bachelor thesis titled 'Bellum Iustum.
-An Encounter Between Ancient Ideas, Post-World War II Theories, and Modern Realities' which investigated the historical contingencies and logical status of just war theory from antiquity to the 1990s.
+This included a bachelor's thesis titled 'Bellum Iustum.
+An Encounter Between Ancient Ideas, Post-World War II Theories, and Modern Realities, which investigated the historical contingencies and logical status of just war theory from antiquity to the 1990s.

 Research Interests